Kings in the Corner: Play

 If a player has already laid down a card, it becomes part of the tableau and cannot be picked up, even if the player's turn is not over.
 At the end of the player's turn, they draw a card from the stock.
-A player who cannot play any cards in hand (or does not wish to), must draw from the stock and end the turn, or in an alternate version, draw until a playable card is found, play it and then end the turn with another draw.
-If a player has cards that are playable the cards must be played.
+A player who cannot play any cards in hand (or does not wish to), must draw from the stock and end the turn, or, in an alternate version, draw until a playable card is found, play it, and then end the turn with another draw.
+If a player has playable cards, they must be played.
+If the stock is empty, play continues as normal without drawing cards.

 Winning

-The first player to play all of his or her cards onto the tableau is the winner.
-A variation involves a player collecting each corner that they complete, whereby the winner is determined to be the player that owns the most corners by the end of play.
+The first player to play all of their cards onto the tableau is the winner.
+A variation involves a player collecting each corner they complete, with the winner the player who owns the most corners at the end of play.

-Alternatively, multiple hands can be played, with a running point count for each player.
+Alternately, multiple hands can be played with a running point count for each player.
 Players receive points for cards left in hand at the end of a round.
 The game may be played until someone reaches a point threshold, and that player is out of the game.
 The game ends when all but one player is out.
-Scoring systems may vary, but a common one is face cards being worth 2 points (except Kings, which are worth 10), and other cards being worth one point.
-Players must agree the target score; 25 or 50 points is typical.
+Scoring systems vary, but a common one makes face cards worth two points (except Kings, which are worth 10) and other cards worth one point.
+Players must agree on the target score; 25 or 50 points is typical.